HL7/cqf-measures/input/pages/measure-conformance.md

 {: #conformance-requirement-3-17}

 1. Stratifier criteria expression SHALL result in either
     1. the same type as other population criteria expressions in the measure (i.e. the population basis), or
     2. the stratum value
-2. If component stratifiers are used, all the component expressions in a given stratifier must return the same type
+2. If component stratifiers are used, all the component expressions SHALL return the same type within a stratifier (i.e. within a stratifier, all the component expression must use the same stratification approach)

 Stratification is represented using the `stratifier` element.
 The semantics of this element are unchanged from the base [Measure]({{site.data.fhir.path}}measure.html) specification.